AndomiXD/EverGarden-Backend/README.md

 * User will be rewarded after harvesting a plant
 * User can share their progress to other users

+A Trello board was used to track development progress and can be viewed [here](https://trello.com/b/tQZMG1jD/evergarden).

 ### ***Deployed version***
 ##### [EverGarden]()